| Pertile was born on 9 November 1885

 Nava and Vaghi.
 During October, Pertile sang Edgardo at Budrio

-to the Lucia of Lina Pagliughi, Radames at Ferrara with Arangi
+to the Lucia of Lina Pagliughi, Radamès at Ferrara with Arangi

+Pertile sang in Rome in Manon Lescaut with Pampanini.
 In 1931 Rome saw Pertile in Un ballo in maschera, Aida and

 Andrea Chénier, after which he sang Riccardo at Genoa.
 In